tonusp/NaNo2016/A_Book_of_Changes.md

 Liu smiled.
 "Lao Tzu also says this

-#+BEGIN_QUOTE

-The best of all rulers is but a shadowy presence to his subjects.
+> The best of all rulers is but a shadowy presence to his subjects.
 Next comes the ruler they love and praise;
 next comes one they fear;
 next comes one with whom they take liberties.
 When there is not enough faith, there is lack of good faith.
 Hesitant, he does not utter words lightly.
 When his task is accomplished and his work done
 the people all say, 'It happened to us naturally.'

-#+END_QUOTE

 "Remember!
 The *Tao Te Ching* is also written as an instruction for those who rule.
 It is true, as you say, that you must not seek to change the world by force.
 Did you not once tell me how your wife reminded you of the story about a man who learned that he could not change the world, all he could do was try to change himself?
 But the Tao is also about *constant* change: nothing remains the same, all is change and change is all.
 One must be so at one with Tao, that the change one works for is the Tao-change.
 Then all will say, 'It happened to us naturally,' or 'We did it ourselves.'